aras62/vision-based-prediction/datasets/application/trajectory_datasets.md

 <details close>
 <summary><strong>Bibtex</strong></summary>
 <pre>
-@InProceedings{Rasouli_2019_ICCV,
+@Article{Zhan_2019_arxiv,
-    author = "Rasouli, Amir and Kotseruba, Iuliia and Kunic, Toni and Tsotsos, John K.", title = "Pie: A Large-Scale Dataset And Models For Pedestrian Intention Estimation And Trajectory Prediction", booktitle = "ICCV",
+    author = "Zhan, Wei and Sun, Liting and Wang, Di and Shi, Haojie and Clausse, Aubrey and Naumann, Maximilian and Kummerle, Julius and Konigshof, Hendrik and Stiller, Christoph and de La Fortelle, Arnaud and others", title = "Interaction Dataset: An International, Adversarial And Cooperative Motion Dataset In Interactive Driving Scenarios With Semantic Maps", journal = "arXiv:1910.03088",
     year = "2019"
 }
 </pre>